 An easy option is to avoid file types is to download audio only from Screencastify!
 Record your video.
 Once done, it will take you to the editing window.
 Click on the download dropdown, then click on download audio only!
 You can also download as an animated gif – we haven’t played around with this as of yet, but our interest is piqued.

-If you haven’t tried Screencastify yet, we strongly recommend that you check out our episode dedicated just to that tool!
+If you haven’t tried Screencastify yet, we strongly recommend that you check out our post dedicated to amplifying learning with Screencastify!
 It really is amazing.

 Reminder: Make sure you upload audio to a google drive folder, and that you turn on link sharing!